Did you know that 1 in 6 deaths in the UK is associated with a lack of exercise or physical activity?

 If yes, keep reading.

-This article will provide you with all the UK exercise statistics you need to understand why fitness is still relevant in 2023.
+This article will provide you with all the UK exercise statistics you need to understand why fitness and personal training courses are still relevant in 2024.

 But before we get to it, let’s discuss the most common exercises in the UK.